isomerpages/moe-pasirrissec/pages/Co Curricular Activities.md

 Students may participate in more than one CCA on a case by case basis approved by HOD PE/CCA.

-**Bonus points for admission to JC / Poly / ITE**

-Under LEAPs 2.0, students who obtain an “Excellent” grade in CCA will be given two bonus points while those who obtain a “Good” grade will be given one bonus point.

 Click on the link for more information on&nbsp;[LEAPs 2.0](https://www.moe.gov.sg/education-in-sg/our-programmes/cca/leaps2-0) for secondary school students.

 <ul class="jekyllcodex_accordion">